json-emacs/json-mode/README.md

 json-mode.el
 ====

-Major mode for editing JSON files
+Major mode for editing JSON files.

-Extends javascript mode to add better syntax highlighting
+Extends the builtin js-mode to add better syntax highlighting for JSON.

 Install
 ----